-Your doctor is likely to start with a physical exam to check for enlarged lymph nodes in your groin and an enlarged testicle on the affected side.
-Your doctor may also do a rectal examination to check for prostate enlargement or tenderness.
+Your doctor is likely to start with your medical history and a physical exam to check for enlarged lymph nodes in your groin and an enlarged testicle on the affected side.
+Your doctor might also do a rectal examination to check for prostate enlargement or tenderness.

 - Urine test.
-A sample of your urine is analyzed for abnormalities in appearance, concentration or content.
+A sample of your urine is analyzed to see if anything's abnormal.

 - Ultrasound.
-This imaging test may be used to rule out testicular torsion.
+This imaging test is the one most commonly used to assess testicular pain.
 Ultrasound with color Doppler can determine if the blood flow to your testicles is lower than normal — indicating torsion — or higher than normal, which helps confirm the diagnosis of orchitis.

 Treatment depends on the cause of orchitis.